nteract/scrapbook/DEVELOPMENT_GUIDE.md

 #### `encoder`

 The `encoder` specifies the handler type which is used to translate python objects into a format that can be saved within a notebook.
-The named encoder is responsible for ensuring that data can be transformed bidirectly in a best-effort for accuracy.
+The named encoder is responsible for ensuring that data can be transformed bidirectionally in a best-effort for accuracy.
 Times when this cannot be perfectly guaranteed usually involve floating point rounding or complex class transformations.

 Assigning `encoder` to the value of `"display"` is a special assignment which will cause the scrap data to only persist display results and not persist any raw data.
 This assignment defaults the `display` argument to be `True` if not provided.